Strengthening employee engagement

 We recruit in all countries and for all jobs in order to support our growth.
 In order to ensure the consistency and relevance of such recruitment, for several years, we have been developing digital tools to allow for better visibility of available professional opportunities.
 The Workday platform recruitment module was deployed in all our subsidiaries with the objective of harmonizing our Group processes in this area.
 All countries can publish their job offers via Workday on our internal and external career site at the same time in order to increase our visibility and develop our employer image.

-Another approach is to diversify recruitment sources: our Chilean subsidiary has developed its network by working with public employment services to recruit workers positions and with universities to gain access to young graduates in scientific fields.
-It has also launched several recruitment campaigns to attract the best talent in the pharmaceutical industry at the national and international level and uses internships to discover new talent ready to seize job opportunities within the Company.
+Another approach is to diversify recruitment sources: our Chilean subsidiary has developed its network by working with public employment services to recruit blue-collar positions and with universities to gain access to young graduates in scientific fields.
+It has also launched several recruitment campaigns to attract the best talent in the pharmaceutical industry at national and international level, and uses internships to discover new talent ready to seize job opportunities within the Company.

-University campuses are an important pipeline for recruitment: in this way, along with co-option, India has managed to hire nearly 150 employees from all parts of the country.
+University campuses are an important pipeline for recruitment: In this way, along with co-option, India has managed to hire nearly 150 employees from all parts of the country while maintaining costs related to the recruitment process.
+Uruguay also relies on a strong development of its relations with the academic community to fuel its strategy for attracting new talent.

 Skills development policy